kbdaitch/bardo.github.com/source/_posts/oclazyload-future-states.md

 layout: post
 ---

-<< Don't forget to the read the newer [post](http://bardo.io/2014/10/13/ng-deferred-bootstrap-like-with-oclazyload) for related stuff >>
+<< Don't forget to the read the newer {% post_link ng-deferred-bootstrap-like-with-oclazyload post%} for related stuff >>

 Recently, I was able to implement lazy loading of ui-router in my single page app.
 I had to extend myself a little bit because the base ui-router package doesn't come with all the supports for this.
 It provides a `stateNotFound` event